 If you are concerned that your loved one is drinking too much, pay attention to changes in their health that may be related to alcohol consumption.

 Individuals who struggle with drinking too much are usually unable to cut back or stop on their own.
 At Vertava Health Ohio, we support your loved one’s journey to sobriety with individualized inpatient care.

 Overcoming addiction requires a person to change their thought patterns and behavior.
-The goal of treatment is to help the individual develop positive coping techniques and replace drinking with healthy activities.
+The goal of alcohol abuse treatment program is to help the individual develop positive coping techniques and replace drinking with healthy activities.
 As your loved one learns to live without alcohol, they also gain the tools to experience fulfillment in recovery.